 In 2016, Dijana documented Syrian refugees in Croatia, and as a result, was a guest speaker at various universities across the US, including Allegheny College, Ohio University, University of South Florida, Western Kentucky University..

 Dijana had many exhibitions, including a solo exhibition about Bosnia’s aftermath in US Congress, Italian Senate in Rome, and her work was also included in Brooklyn and Bronx Documentary Center as part of the “From Tragedy to Light” exhibition by Alexia Foundation.
 Dijana’s work was also exhibited in Rich Mix Documentary Center in London, England, among 15 Balkan women.
-Dijana also had several exhibitions at Western Kentucky University as part of The Year of Bosnia event, the Museum of City Zenica, Bosnia, and Kaviar Gallery in Lousiville, Ky., hosted by the Kentucky Foundation for Women.
+Dijana also had exhibitions at Western Kentucky University, and her work was was part of The Before and After exhibition at WKU; the Museum of City Zenica, Bosnia, and Kaviar Gallery in Lousiville, Ky., hosted by the Kentucky Foundation for Women.

 Dijana is currently based in Bosnia-Herzegovina where she works.
 Reach her at firstname.lastname@example.org